Chapter 4 Spatial Data in R

 pedons <- fetchNASIS(from = 'pedons')

-1. Use the base R subset() function to create a subset of your SoilProfileCollection using is.na()
+1. Use the base R subset() function to create a subset of your SoilProfileCollection using is.na() to detect missing spatial data.

 # modify this code (replace ...) to create a subset